Year 5

 HISTORY

-This term our History topic will focus on the Ancient Greeks.
-During the topic we will identify the chronology of the Ancient Greeks, explore how artefacts can teach us about their way of life and find out about the differences between Athenians and Spartans (in particular, the lives of women originating from these places).
-We will also learn about some prominent Ancient Greek figures and the impact of these people during that time and beyond.
+This term we will begin our history topic which will focus on the Vikings.
+During the topic we will identify the chronology, explore how artefacts can teach us about their way of life and find out about settlements and invasions.
+We will also identify the legacy of the settlers on Great Britain today.

 DT